 A former walk-on, Strickland was elected team captain as a senior in 2007.
 A four-time Academic All-Big Ten selection, Strickland played in 51 games as a Badger on special teams and as a defensive back.
 He finished his career with 72 tackles, eight passes defensed and one interception.

 On special teams he blocked and recovered a punt in the 2007 Capital One Bowl.
 He also recovered a blocked punt in the end zone to cap a dramatic comeback win at Minnesota in 2005, a play that was later named the Pontiac Game-Changing Performance of the Year by ESPN.

 Strickland graduated from UW in December 2007 with a degree in special education and is finishing his master's degree in educational leadership.
 Following graduation, he spent a year teaching at Wayzata High School in Minnesota and coached defensive backs at Minnetonka High School.

-Strickland and his wife, Laura, live in Madison.
-They are expecting their first child in June 2014.
+Strickland and his wife, Laura, live in Madison with their daughter, Zoe.